Charnice Milton Community Bookstore

 East of the River’s Only Used Bookstore

-Used books at two locations on MLK Avenue, plus on-line via Biblio.com
+Used books at pop-up locations and free libraries, plus on-line via Biblio.com.

 New books thru WeLuvBooks Bookshop